 – No data leaves your cloud account

-Obviously, security is foundational.
+With our technology, security is consistently foundational.

 Privileges are granted only when required, for the exact duration needed, and automatically revoked upon completion.